-The functions and powers of the FRF as provided under the Act are as follows:
+The functions of the FRF as provided under section 4 (1) of the Act:

-- to provide its views to the MASB on any matter which the MASB seeks to undertake or implement with respect to the development and issue of accounting standards and a conceptual framework;
+(a) to provide its views to the MASB on any matter which the MASB seeks to undertake or implement in relation to the MASB’s functions under section 7 of the Act;

-- to review the performance of the MASB;
+(b) to review the performance of the MASB; and

 MEMBERS OF THE FINANCIAL REPORTING FOUNDATION

 The Financial Reporting Foundation (FRF) comprises twelve (12) members who are appointed by the Minister of Finance.
-Eight (8) of the members are ex-officio representing the Minister of Finance, the Central Bank, the Securities Commission, the Audit Oversight Board, the Companies Commission of Malaysia, the Bursa Malaysia Berhad, the Malaysian Institute of Accountants and the Malaysian Accounting Standards Board.
-The four (4) other members who possess knowledge and experience in matters of financial accounting and in one or more of the following fields; accountancy, law, business, or finance.
+Eight (8) of the members are ex-officio representing the Minister of Finance, the Central Bank of Malaysia, the Securities Commission, the Audit Oversight Board, the Registrar of Companies, Bursa Malaysia Berhad, the Malaysian Institute of Accountants and the Malaysian Accounting Standards Board.
+The four (4) other members who possess knowledge and experience in matters of financial accounting and in one or more of the following fields of accountancy, law, business, or finance.

 The members are:

 Please click here for the profile of the FRF members.